 Now, the first part of that is pretty straightforward.
-In fact, your per unit fulfillment fee may very well be less than it would if you were looking after it yourself.
+In fact, your per unit fulfillment fee may be less than it would if you were looking after it yourself.
 Amazon has built up an incredible web of logistics partners that allows it to keep costs down.

-There are no real qualms here.
+There are no qualms here.
 Factor this fulfillment fee into the selling price, which you’d be doing anyway, and you’re fine.

 Here’s the simplest way of putting things; if you have products sitting too long at an Amazon warehouse then you are going to pay through the nose for them.
 Especially if they’re big!

 FBA isn’t going to work for everyone on the marketplace.
 But then again, it’s not designed to.

-Traditionally, the items that work best for FBA tend to be small (in terms of both weight and dimensions).
+Traditionally, the items that work best for Amazon FBA sellers tend to be small (in terms of both weight and dimensions).
 I’m not saying outright that over-sized goods should be disregarded entirely, but you could very easily find yourself with a hefty storage fee to pay a few months down the line.